spatney/moos/README.md

 Attempting to implement a bare-metal OS, for the x86 processor architecture, from scratch.
 This project is just for fun, and so will not provide much (if any) value for folks looking for a more serious reference to OS design.

+If you are looking for the most basic, hello world, type OS impelmentation then refer to the [Barebones Readme](barebones\README.md)

 [One time setup] `make build-docker-image` or `docker build --platform linux/x86-64 -t moos .` do this once to build a docker image.
 This image will be used to perform builds.

 `make docker` or `docker run --rm -v "$(pwd)":/moos --platform linux/x86-64 moos` build a bootable iso with GRUB as the bootloader via docker.
 You can run the iso via a virtualization / emulation tool of your choice.
 Refer to the 'Makefile' for examples of virtual box and qemu.